 First comes love, then comes fame, then comes a short-lived engagement?
 That’s pretty much the formula for most couples on The Bachelor and The Bachelorette.
-After Peter Weber and Hannah Ann Sluss‘ quickie courtship followed by Clare Crawley and Dale Moss‘ sudden split less than a year later, we’re wondering if true love even exists anymore on this show.
+Peter Weber and Hannah Ann Sluss‘ quickie courtship was followed by Clare Crawley and Dale Moss‘ sudden split less than a year later.
+The next season of The Bachelor, Matt James and contestant Rachael Kirkconnell‘s relationship lasted mere weeks, and we’re wondering if true love even exists anymore on this show.

 And some stars — we’re looking at you, Emily Maynard — had the privilege of having two failed engagements from the franchise.
 With 41 combined seasons from the shows (not including Bachelor in Paradise or Bachelor Pad because LOL those stats are even worse), only a handful of Bachelor couples have actually made it down the aisle.
 And with stats like those, the odds are not on the side of these couples.